 Leslie Bradley purchased the land for 411 Commonwealth on March 14, 1895, from a trust established under the will of William Dudley Pickman for the benefit of his wife, Caroline (Silsbee) Pickman, his son, Dudley Leavitt Pickman, and his grandson, William Pickman Wharton (the son of William Fisher Pickman and Fanny (Pickman) Wharton, who had died in October of 1880).
 The land had been owned by Dudley Leavitt Pickman, and he had transferred it to the trust on April 15, 1890 (he was one of the trustees, along with his brother-in-law, William F. Pickman, and Walter Hunnewell).

 Dudley Pickman had purchased the lot at 411 Commonwealth on April 12, 1888, from Walter Hunnewell.
 It was the eastern portion of a 125 foot wide lot running west to Charlesgate East that Walter Hunnewell had purchased on December 21, 1885, from a real estate investment trust formed by Francis W. Palfrey, Francis A. Osborn, and Grenville T. W. Braman.
 The lot was part of a tract of land the trust had purchased on June 1, 1880, from the Boston Water Power Company.

 When the trustees sold the lot to Walter Hunnewell, they included language prohibiting the use of any building on the land as a stable.

 Click here for an index to the deeds for 411 Commonwealth, and click here for further information on the land west of Massachusetts Avenue between the south side of Beacon and the north side of Commonwealth.

 By the 1901-1902 winter season, Robert and Leslie (Newell) Bradley had made 411 Commonwealth their home.
 They previously had lived at 255 Marlborough.
-They also owned a stable at 322 Newbury and a home, Pinehurst, in Pride’s Crossing, designed by architect Arthur Little (the original house was built in 1895-1896, also designed by Little and Browne, and was destroyed by fire; the Bradleys rebuilt it in 1900-1901).
+They also owned a stable at 322 Newbury and a home, Pinehurst, in Pride’s Crossing, designed by architect Arthur Little (the original house was built in 1895-1896, also designed by Little and Browne, and was destroyed by fire on April 18, 1899; the Bradleys rebuilt it in 1900-1901).